aeblik/apple_classification/README.md

 # Apple Classification using 3D Point Cloud Data

 This repository contains code and utilities for the automated classification of apple varieties using LiDAR-captured 3D point cloud data.
 The primary goal is to extract meaningful geometric and morphological features and use them for training and evaluating machine learning models.
+The point cloud files used for the project are not provided in this repository.

 ## Repository Structure